-- a.
-Policies on the Board of Directors' Overall Balance of Expertise, Experience, Capabilities, Diversity, and Scale - Four of the eleven Directors (nine men and two woman) and two of the four Audit & Supervisory Board Members (two men and two women) have been appointed from outside the Company to incorporate perspectives independent from management, strengthen monitoring and oversight functions, and conduct highly transparent management.
+a.
+Policies on the Board of Directors' Overall Balance of Expertise, Experience, Capabilities, Diversity, and Scale

+- Five of the twelve Directors (ten men and two women) and two of the four Audit & Supervisory Board Members (two men and two women) have been appointed from outside the Company to incorporate perspectives independent from management, strengthen monitoring and oversight functions, and conduct highly transparent management.
 We take into consideration overall balance of the Board of Directors in terms of expertise, experience, and capabilities of Directors and strive to ensure diversity, including that of gender. - Outside Director candidates must satisfy the eligibility requirements as defined in the Companies Act and the Insurance Business Act.
-In addition, with the goal of selecting candidates able to accurately and fairly supervise the overall management of insurance companies, candidates are selected based on consideration of specialized expertise such as that stemming from experience working as a government administration officer, general business company corporate officer, lawyer, and academic as well as specialized expertise regarding social, cultural, and consumer issues. - Director candidates other than Outside Director candidates must meet legal eligibility requirements.
-In addition, with the goal of selecting candidates able to accurately and fairly supervise the overall management of insurance companies, candidates are selected based on consideration of specialized expertise, such as that stemming from extensive experience working as a manager in an insurance company as well as on consideration of varied experience, highly specialized experience, and the ability to exercise leadership in accordance with the Company's corporate philosophy. - · At least one candidate for Audit & Supervisory Board Member must have sufficient knowledge of accounting or finance.

-b.
-Criteria for the Selection of Director Candidates
+In addition, with the goal of selecting candidates able to accurately and fairly supervise the overall management of insurance companies, candidates are selected based on consideration of specialized expertise such as that stemming from experience working as a general business company corporate officer, government administration officer, lawyer, and academic as well as specialized expertise regarding social, cultural, and consumer issues. - Director candidates other than Outside Director candidates must meet legal eligibility requirements.
+In addition, with the goal of selecting candidates able to accurately and fairly supervise the overall management of insurance companies, candidates are selected based on consideration of specialized expertise, such as that stemming from extensive experience working as a manager in an insurance company as well as on consideration of varied experience, highly specialized experience, and the ability to exercise leadership in accordance with the Company's corporate philosophy. - At least one candidate for Audit & Supervisory Board Member must have sufficient knowledge of accounting or finance. - b.
+Criteria for the Selection of Director Candidates c.
+Overview of the Director Appointment Process